All Episodes

 And people are going to be questioning this for a long time.

-Yeah, I mean, the only conclusions that I feel confident reaching is that Charlie was shot directly in the neck uh from the front or the back.
+Yeah, I mean, the only conclusions that I feel confident reaching is that Charlie was shot directly in the neck from the front or the back.

-I I can't say for certain.
+I can't say for certain.

-I'm 100%, though, it was directly in the neck, 100% there was no bulletproof vest, and 100% that we're not getting the full story by design.
+And 100% that we're not getting the full story by design.

-Um and and let me just ask you this.
+And let me just ask you this.

 Do you believe that this looks like an entry or an exit wound?

-I'm not like the greatest expert when it comes to this stuff, but from that initial hit that I'm seeing, it looks like it's from the front, only because your body tenses up.
+I'm not like the greatest expert when it comes to this stuff, but from that initial hit that I'm seeing, it looks like it's from the front only because your body tenses up.

 Kind of like when you notice JFK, same thing.

-You're your body always reacts to you know, whatever.
+Your body always reacts to whatever.

-You know, his initial hit is that his body jumps, but it jumps backwards because you get hit from the front.
+His initial hit is that his body jumps, but it jumps backwards because you get hit from the front.

-I think I think I think the initial reaction of this was because it hit brain or spinal cord, and you know, when you when you have an injury like that, the first thing that happens is your body just you know tenses up and becomes paralyzed.
+And you know, when you, when you have an injury like that, the first thing that happens is your body just tenses up and becomes paralyzed.

-I would heavily bet that it came from the front only because of the way his body reacts as it tenses up uh backwards and then rocks forwards and then sideways.
+I would heavily bet that it came from the front only because of the way his body reacts as it tenses up backwards and then rocks forwards and then sideways.

-So that's why I would lean to say it was um something that was hit from the front, and that's why you tensed up.
+So that's why I would lean to say it was something that was hit from the front, and that's why you tensed up.

-But you know, until we don't even have the real footage yet.
+But, you know, until we don't even have the real footage yet.

 So, you know, because they're hiding that.

-So right, and that's the thing.
+And that's the thing.

-We're we're discussing this.
+We're discussing this.

 And they could release all the HD footage and give us a much clearer picture.

-I mean, eventually they're gonna have to come out and present their final conclusions and they're gonna have to show the trajectory, they're gonna have to show the exact spot, the exact trajectory.
+I mean, eventually they're going to have to come out and present their final conclusions, and they're going to have to show the trajectory.

-I don't think it matters, even if they're telling the truth, trust in government is so low, and uh, and even with this administration, trust is so low.
+Even if they're telling the truth, trust in government is so low.

-That that's the world we're in now.
+That's the world we're in now.

-That's a that's the problem.
+That's the problem.

-So, you know, you have all these things, and the trust in the government is low.
+So, you know, you have all these things and the trust in the government is low.

-It's even lower than that.
+It's even lower in that.

 We like, you know, there's a lot of like, wait a minute, what's going on there?

-And I I hate to even say this.
+And I, I hate to even say this.

-I mean, you know, Charlie's family says that, but his reaction to this is uh is I would expect the JD Vance reaction to be Trump's reaction, but he's do you want my take on the reactions?
+I mean, you know, Charlie's family says that, but his reaction to this is, I would expect the JD Vance reaction to be Trump's reaction.

-This is gonna get a little controversial.
+This is going to get a little controversial.

-This is gonna anger some people, yeah.
+This is going to anger some people.

-Um first of all, the Trump response has been extremely disheartening.
+First of all, the Trump response has been extremely disheartening.

-And um, you know, I've just decided to just kind of leave Trump out of this equation.
+And, you know, I've just decided to just kind of leave Trump out of this equation because I'm just over the whole Trump gravity thing.

-Um, so it really doesn't even weigh into any of this for me anymore.
+So it really doesn't even weigh into any of this for me anymore.

 And I don't even think it was meant to be that way.